MHValdez/Continuous_Integration_Workflow/README.md

 # Continuous_Integration_Workflow
 Portfolio project for Software Engineering II

-*The actual repo for this project, containing code, tests, and pull request comments, is private by instructor request.
+*The actual repo contains code, tests, and pull request comments.
 My notes on my introduction to the CI workflow are provided below.*